UsernameFodder/pmdsky-debug/docs/resymgen.md

 A _symbol_ represents one or more memory regions containing an identifiable chunk of instructions or data.
 Each symbol has the following fields:
 - A name (required)
+- Zero or more _aliases_ (optional), which are alternate names for the symbol
 - An address (required) and a length (optional).
 Similar to blocks, the address and length fields are allowed to be version-dependent.
     - Additionally, the address (or each address, if version-dependent) can be either a single value or a list of values.
 This is useful when a data symbol was defined as a constant or inlined, and was placed in multiple different locations (usually in data pools) by the compiler.
 This is also useful for functions that were defined with a static linkage in a C header and macro-included in multiple different source files, since this can result in the same function existing in multiple places in the compiled binary.
 - A description (optional)